Learning Outcomes

 Build three separate visualizations, each to serve a different target audience / purpose.
 Each visualization should use the same data to answer the same question, but how you choose to present those data should change based on the following:

 A visualization for technical writing / subject matter experts: The purpose of this visualization is to clearly communicate key insights, trends, or patterns, and is one that could be published in a technical report or academic paper.
-These types of visuals may include more details and domain-specific language.
+These types of visualizations may include more details and domain-specific language.
 They should, however, still prioritize clarity by finding ways to highlight the most important takeaway message(s).
 Two great examples are Michael Mann’s infamous “Hockey Stick” graph, and Figure 1 (Unusual climate anomalies in 2023) in Ripple et al. 2023.

 A visualization for policy- or decision-makers: The purpose of this visualization is to balance clarity and insight with actionable and evidence-backed data to influence or inform policy decisions.
 A challenge is effectively communicating key insights, trends, forecasts, comparisons, etc. while remaining accessible to non-experts.
 These visuals often leverage clear, catchy titles, minimize potentially distracting design elements, present only the most essential data, and use text annotations to draw attention to key areas of a the graphic / help tell a story.
 A great example is Figure SPM.1(c) (Adverse impacts from human-caused climate change will continue to intensify) from the Intergovernmental Panel on Climate Change (IPCC)’s Climate Change 2023 Synthesis Report (see page 7).